-With cable TV subscriptions dropping and over-the-top devices becoming a primary means for entertainment, optimizing your OTT media buying strategy is more important than ever.
+With cable TV subscriptions dropping, optimizing your OTT buying strategy strategy is more important than ever.

 Understanding the OTT landscape is the first step towards optimizing your media buying strategy.

 In a world of cord cutters and internet-connected everything, more and more people are turning to over-the-top content for entertainment.
 This represents a huge opportunity for digital marketers, who can use OTT media buying to reach their desired audience.
 This includes connected TV (CTV), a crucial subcomponent of the OTT ecosystem.
 Whereas OTT refers to any streaming media, CTV specifically refers to watching on a television screen, whether via smart TV interface or an external internet-connected device.
 The distinction is important: People sitting in front of the TV are more likely to be relaxed and attentive, whereas those streaming via mobile are likely on the go and more prone to distraction.